vpakarinen/secure-file-guard/README.md

 Python application that provides secure storage with strong encryption and brute-force protection.

-✅ This app has been tested thouroughly to make sure it's fully secure
+✅ Fully tested to make sure it's secure

 ## Features